What Is the Cheapest Inground Swimming Pool?

 - Lower upfront costs - Vinyl liner pools are known as the cheapest inground pools to build.

-- Customizable shape - Choose from freeform, geometric, or even custom designs.
+- Customizable shape - Choose from freeform, geometric, or even custom designs (keep in mind that customization will add cost).

-- DIY friendly - You can DIY parts or all of the construction (but it's a good idea to get help if you're inexperienced in pool building).
+- DIY friendly-ish - You can DIY parts or all of the construction (but it's a good idea to get help if you're inexperienced in pool building.
+Remember, we do not recommend DIY installs...okay, that was the last time, promise).

-- Soft surface - Pool liners have a smooth surface that won't cause scrapes or cuts like concrete pool plaster.
+- Soft surface - Pool liners have a smooth surface that won't cause scrapes or cuts like some other inground pool types might.

 Vinyl Liner Pool Disadvantages

-- Not durable - The structure of a vinyl liner pool is not as durable as that of a concrete or fiberglass pool.
-The surface is also prone to tearing, floating, and cracking.
+- Not as durable - The surface (the liner itself) of a vinyl liner pool is often not as durable as that of a concrete or fiberglass pool.
+Because the liner is pliable, it is susceptible to punctures and tears from foreign objects.

-- Incompatible with in-pool furniture - Placing furniture on a soft, tearable liner isn't a good idea.
+- Typically not compatible with in-pool furniture - Placing furniture on a soft, tearable liner isn't a good idea.
 If your vinyl pool has a tanning ledge, be extra careful with what you place there to avoid damaging the surface.
+Ask your builder about this, specifically if you intend on having in-pool furniture.

 Looking for more information on vinyl liner pools?
 Here are a few articles that you can check out next: